borzo-mobile-interview/android-mobile-interview/README.md

 Add paging.
 When you scroll down to the end of the list, app should automatically start loading next page.
 While next page is loading, loading indicator must be displayed as the last item of the list.

+When the app starts or when you reload the page, you should make a request with since_id = null